MSLNZ/msl-equipment/docs/validate.md

 ## Install {: #validate-install }

-`msl-equipment-validate` is available on [PyPI](https://pypi.org/project/msl-equipment-validate/) and can be installed with a variety of Python package managers
+`msl-equipment-validate` is available on [PyPI](https://pypi.org/project/msl-equipment-validate/) and can be installed with a variety of Python package managers.

 === "pip"
     ```console